Federico19-1/miobot_project/README.md

 ## ✨ Here the Features

-- `/miobot-latency` — measures and displays the bot's latency
+- `/miobot-ping` — measures and displays the bot's latency
 - `/miobot-help` — lists all available commands
 - `/miobot-joke` — fetches a random joke from an external API
+- `/miobot-catfact`- fetches a random catfact
 - Stays online 24/7, even when laptop is closed

 ---